jonlpersson/ed-latimore/site/_posts/2022-02-02-how-to-be-a-high-quality-woman-to-meet-a-high-value-man.md

 This means being a kind, clean, fit, classy lady.
 There isn't a lot to say here that isn't painfully obvious.

 It's hard to feel sexual attraction for someone who doesn't take care of themselves or their environment.
-If you want your potential mate to want to get close to you, smell nice, groom yourself, clean your home, and stay in shape,.&nbsp;&nbsp;
+If you want your potential mate to want to get close to you, smell nice, groom yourself, clean your home, and stay in shape,.

 ## 7) Ground yourself in good principles, grace, and class